West Herts Homes transfer

 Will I need to change how I make my rent payments?

-If the transfer goes ahead, we will contact you to let you know when you will need to start making payments to Watford Community Housing instead of West Herts Homes.
+We will contact you to let you know when you will need to start making payments to Watford Community Housing instead of West Herts Homes.
+We will also send you a new rent card.

 Your new housing officer will be able to work with you to make sure you know how to make payments to us, and help you get set up.

 There are lots of different ways to pay rent to us, including direct debit, standing order, and through our website.
-We would also send you a new rent card, which you can use to make payments over the phone, at the Post Office or other PayPoint locations, by text message and through the allpay website or phone app.
+Once you have your new rent card, you can use it to make payments over the phone, at the Post Office or other PayPoint locations, by text message and through the allpay website or phone app.

 What will happen if I struggle to make rent payments?

 We are here to help.
-If the transfer goes ahead, we will be able to work with you to provide support and guidance if you are struggling to pay your rent.
+We will be able to work with you to provide support and guidance if you are struggling to pay your rent.

 For more information, see: Money advice and help